Resources for Spouses

 Wives of homosexual strugglers who married before fully facing and resolving their homosexual feelings have many special burdens to carry in this.
 They may have been lied to.
 Their husbands may have been cheating on them with other men, or with a secret pornography habit.
 The whole foundation of their marriage is probably shaken, and they don't know whether the marriage will survive, or whether they even want it to.
 They often feel unloved and undesirable as women.
 Your pain is deep and legitimate.

 We know this because several of us were married and inadvertently put our wives in this position before we found a way out of homosexuality.
-(See Alan's, Ben's, Bob's, Dan's, David's, Jason's and Richard's stories at Our Stories of Change.
+(See Alan's, Rich's, Bob's, Dan's, David's, Jason's and Richard's stories at Our Stories of Change.
 The marriages of all seven men remain intact and, most would say, better than ever.)

 Several things we want to emphasize about what we have written above: